akhealth/RFP-ARIES-Support/Attachment 10 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 > to support this gap analysis and DDI activities to interface between
 > IRIS, ALDER and the proposed solution.

+### Authentication and Single Sign On

+DHSS has established a standard authentication platform, using Microsoft’s Active Directory (AD) to support authentication for DHSS hosted systems.
+DHSS AD provides a uniform authentication mechanism for DHSS staff and sponsored external partner/contractor staff to manage authorized access to department information systems.
+Leveraging the DHSS AD allows the Offeror’s solution to inherit the account management, authentication, and audit-logging features of the DHSS AD to validate authorized access and meet several technical security controls.

+#### Requirement – Single Sign On

+> The Offeror must integrate their solution with the Alaska DHSS AD.
+The integration must support authentication via the DHSS AD domain to authenticate access requests prior to
+> authorization.
+The Offeror will include cost and activities in their proposal to support the DHSS AD integration.

 ### Technical Services and Development Platform

 In our legacy practices, we struggled with individuals who made